The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise

-which is equivalent to our three-parameter family~\eqref{eq:algform0}.
-We will refer to specific algorithms from this family by their triplet of parameters $(\alpha,\beta,\eta)$.
+We refer to specific algorithms from the three-parameter family~\eqref{eq:algform0} by their parameters $(\alpha,\beta,\eta)$.
+All such algorithms satisfy \cref{ass:algform}.
+For specific values for the parameters, the algorithm~\eqref{eq:algform0} recovers several known algorithms, shown in \cref{table:algos}, which will serve as useful benchmarks for our designs.
 Later in \cref{sec:justification_three_param}, we provide numerical evidence that further justifies our choice of parameterization.

-To see that three parameters are sufficient to capture all algorithms with $n=2$ states, consider the \emph{transfer function} of the algorithm~\cite[\S2.7]{antsaklis}, which is the linear map from the $z$-transform of $w^t$ to the $z$-transform of $y^t$ given by the rational function: $G(z) = C(zI-A)^{-1}B$.
-When $n=2$, $G(z)$ is a rational function with numerator degree at most $1$ and denominator degree at most $2$.
-The poles of $G(z)$ correspond to the eigenvalues of $A$, and by \cref{ass:fp}, one of those eigenvalues is fixed at $1$.
-This leaves three degrees of freedom.
-In particular, the transfer function for~\eqref{eq:algform} is:

-The redundancy in the $(A,B,C)$ parameterization stems from the fact that given any invertible matrix $T\in\R^{n\times n}$, algorithms $(A,B,C)$ and $(TAT^{-1},TB,CT^{-1})$ have the same transfer function.
-Moreover, if we initialize these algorithms with initial state $\xi^0$ and $T \xi^0$ respectively, they will have the same trajectories $(y^0,y^1,\dots)$.
-Therefore, both algorithms share the same performance metrics $\rho$ and $\gamma$.
-Such transformations are called \emph{state-space similarity transformations}~\cite[\S3.3]{ZDG}.

-By choosing specific values for $(\alpha,\beta,\eta)$, the algorithm~\eqref{eq:algform0} recovers several known algorithms.
-We describe these algorithms in \cref{table:algos}, as they will serve as useful benchmarks for our designs.

-Different triples $(\alpha,\beta,\eta)$ generally correspond to different algorithms, with one important exception: Gradient Descent has a degenerate family of possible parameterizations.
+Different triples $(\alpha,\beta,\eta)$ generally correspond to different algorithms, with one important exception: Gradient Descent has a degenerate family of parameterizations.